-While residing on campus, during your lease term dates, you will want to make sure you are using the following address to receive mail and packages:
+While living on campus you will want to make sure you are using the following address, depending on which residence hall you reside in, to receive mail and packages:

 Lakeland, FL 33805

-If the resident’s full name is not included in the address, the mail or package will be returned to the sender.
+If the student’s full name is not included in the address, the mail or package will be returned to the sender.

 Change of Address:

 Residential Life and Student Living maintain several different addresses for students living on campus: local, permanent, and guardian.
 These addresses come from the student’s admissions application.
 It is the responsibility of each student living on campus to update and change their address at move-out to ensure they receive their final account statement and security deposit (if applicable).
 If we receive mail or package parcels when you are no longer living on campus, they will be returned to sender.

 As you may know there are several University breaks, closures, and holidays throughout the academic year.
 Students may want to return home during these periods, or they may want to remain on campus.
 Students are not required to return home or leave campus, unless asked to do so by Residential Life and Student Living, during University breaks, closures, and holidays.
 When the residence halls are closed, there will be no access to the residence halls unless a separate contract is signed, and additional fees assessed.
 Rent does not cover occupancy during winter break.
 No rent refunds or other concessions will be provided for those periods of time the residence halls are closed.